sharontherese/latin-mass-funeral/content/the-wedding-mass.md

 May the God of Israel join you together: and may He be with you, who was merciful to two only children: and now, O Lord, make them bless Thee more fully.

+## Collect

+Let us pray: Graciously hear us, O Almighty and merciful God; that what is administered by our service may be more effectually fulfilled by Thy blessing.
+Through Jesus Christ, Thy Son our Lord, who liveth and reigneth with Thee in the unity of the Holy Ghost, God world without end.
+Amen.

 ## Epistle

 Ephesians 5:22-33